Cambodia Seems Dusty

 the rain is strong,

-and the heat is strong.
+and the heat

-In the villages, the people are friendly
+In the villages, the people are friendly—

 and weathered.

-And everyone comes from the villages,
+And everyone comes from the

 Where the rice fields lie flat